Perth (Scottish Parliament constituency): Constituency boundaries and council area

 The Holyrood constituency of Perth covered a central portion of the Perth and Kinross council area.
 The rest of the council area was covered by two Mid Scotland and Fife constituencies, Ochil and Tayside North, and one North East Scotland constituency, Angus.

 The Ochil constituency, to the south of the Perth constituency, also covered the Clackmannanshire council area and a south-eastern portion of the Stirling council area.

 Tayside North, to the north of the Perth constituency, also covered a northern portions of the Angus council area.

-The Angus constituency, to the north-east of the Perth constituency, also covered a southern portion of the Angus council area and north-western and north-eastern portions of the City of Dundee council area.
+The Angus constituency, to the north-east of the Perth constituency, also covered a southern portion of the Angus council area and north-western and north-eastern portions of the Dundee City council area.